 Court cases are complicated affairs and one can easily become confused with the proceedings and terminology.
-A major part of court cases can play a sizeable role in personal injury cases, especially is an out-of-court settlement.
+A major part of court cases can play a sizeable role in personal injury cases, especially in an out-of-court settlement.
 We’d like to take some time to explain exactly what they are and how they work.

 As stated before, court cases are not only very complicated, but they can also be incredibly expensive and time-consuming.
 Despite this, they can often result in no resolution or satisfaction.
-Settlements aim to avoid solving disputes outside of the courtroom.
+Settlements aim to resolve disputes outside of the courtroom.
 Most lawsuits end in a settlement with research finding that less than 2 percent of cases in the United States end with a trial by jury.
 Of court cases, 90 percent of tort cases are settled out of court and roughly half of all other civil cases result in a settlement.

 Settlements are agreements between the two parties involved in the case coming together and discussing on their own the best way to resolve the issue, often resulting in a payment of damages from one party to another.
 Once the two parties reach a decision, be it through face-to-face negotiation or through mediation of a third party, the decision is submitted to the courts to ensure each party holds up their side of the agreement.
 Breach of the agreement may result in the guilty party being held in contempt of court.